Install¶

 Below we assume you have the default Python environment already configured on

-your computer and you intend to install mgcpy
+your computer and you intend to install mgcpy inside of it.
+If you want

 to create and work with Python virtual environments, please follow instructions